Bistek (Filipino Beef Steak)

 There are different varieties of Bistek, which can be made with pork, fish, chicken, or even eggplants.
 While the components of the sauce and the cooking methods remain similar, the type of protein you ultimately use will give slightly different tastes to your Bistek each time.

 Thinly-sliced beef: This recipe is incredibly forgiving with the type of beef you choose to cook with.
-Anything like sirloin, flank, or top round can work.
+Any cuts like sirloin, flank, or top round can work.
 Just make sure to slice the beef against the grain to ensure tenderness.
+If your beef is a bit on the tougher side and still slightly thick, you can use the back of your knife or a meat mallet to pound the beef thinner.

 Onion: Feel free to use yellow, red, or white onions.
-I personally went with red since I think it makes the presentation pop a bit more, and due to its taste being sharper and more intense than the other varieties.
+I personally went with red since it makes the presentation pop a bit more, and due to its taste being sharper and more intense than the other varieties.
 Otherwise, use whatever onion is available or to your preference.

 Soy sauce: Soy sauce will be the foundation for our Bistek marinade and sauce.
 Try to go for a Filipino brand, such as Datu Puti or Marca Piña.